Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/05-github-pages/page-01.md

 ## What is GitHub Pages?
 [GitHub.com](https://github.com) provides free web hosting for static websites (a static site is one that does not involve server-side computational work beyond serving or delivering files to a requesting host-computer).
-For this course, this means we can utilize them as our server, and they will also provide us with URLs!
+Using GitHub Pages becomes our server, and they will also provide us with URLs!

 GitHub assigns each user the following URL:
 _username.github.io_

-This is your _baseurl_.
+The following is your _baseurl_.
 You will "attach" paths to further child directories and files to the end of this basurl.
 For example, `https://michaelcassens.github.io/MART341-WebDesign/assignment-4/`

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/2MsN8gpT6jY?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>